Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 VPCs are created within a region.
 VPCs cannot communicate outside their network unless you specifically allow it.
 **By default a VPC is entirely private.**❗

-**VPC CIDER (Classless Inter-Domain Routing):** Every VPC is allocated a range of IP addresses.
+**VPC CIDR (Classless Inter-Domain Routing):** Every VPC is allocated a range of IP addresses.
 If you allow anything to communicate to a VPC, it needs to communicate to that VPC CIDR.
 Any outgoing connection is going to originate from that VPC CIDR.
 Custom VPCs can have multiple CIDR ranges, but the default VPC only gets one, which is always the same.
 ❗**Default VPC IP range: 172.31.0.0/16** ❗

 ****Each subnet within a VPC is located within a AZ, and can never be changed.
 Default VPC is configured to have a subnet in every AZ.
 Each use a part of the IP range and cannot overlap.
 This is how a VPC is resilient.